 - Insert the needle of the syringe into the skin at a 90º angle.
 Then inject the liquid and try to keep the person as still as possible while doing it.
 The ideal is to inject it as fast as we can, especially if the person is having a seizure or moving a lot.

-- Once you have emptied all the liquid, remove and dispose (safely) the used syringe.
+Once you have emptied all the liquid, remove and safely dispose of the used syringe.